Antivirus Software Review: Norton 360

 The testing labs came to somewhat different conclusions, with AV-Comparatives's poor security score raising some questions about how thorough AV-Test's evaluations were.
 All the same, Norton 360 left us with a good impression so far as security and performance are concerned.

 Score: 4 / 5

-More than a few antivirus program developers seem to view support as an annoyance, which should only be provided in the most difficult of cases.
-This is not the case with Norton: Even DIY users will be pleased with the developer's efforts to aid them, including a question mark symbol on every sub-menu page, which takes users to the relevant FAQ page.
+More than a few antivirus software developers seem to view support as an annoyance, which should only be provided in the most difficult of cases.
+Thankfully, this is not the case with Norton: Even DIY users will be pleased with the developer's efforts to aid them, including a question mark symbol on every sub-menu page, which links to a relevant FAQ page.

-In the in-app support area, links will take you to the user handbook, the online help center, Norton forum, and a practical feature search.
-Should you want to take up direct contact, you'll have to pass through a self-diagnosis first, which ensures that your question cannot be answered in the FAQs.
-You can chat with Norton support personnel around the clock, however, help in certain languages is limited to specific times.
-Support by telephone is also provided, albeit only on weekdays.
+Links in the app's support area will take you to the user handbook, the online help center, the developer's forum, and a practical feature search.
+Should you want to take up direct contact, you'll have to complete an FAQ diagnostic first, which ensures that your question cannot be answered in the FAQs.
+You can chat with Norton's support personnel around the clock, however, help in certain languages is limited to specific times.
+A support hotline is offered, albeit only on weekdays.

-Thankfully, Norton didn't drop the ball in terms of support, as so many other providers do, and on the contrary, actually provides the best support among all of the programs we evaluated
+Thankfully, Norton didn't drop the ball in terms of support, providing, on the contrary, some of the best support among all of the programs from our sample.

 Score: 5 / 5

-For US organizations, Norton offers a "Small Business" package.
+For US businesses, the developer offers a "Small Business" package.